EBjerrum/scikit-mol/CONTRIBUTION.md

 ## Slack channel

 We have a slack channel for communication, ask for an invite: esbenbjerrum+scikit_mol@gmail.com It's not really active and Slack wan't to be paid now.
-Maybe we can use Discord instead.
+Maybe we can use Discord instead as slack is now deleting old threads.

 ## Installation